OverpoweredCoding/Custom-Blockchain/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome and appreciated!
 Please feel free to submit a Pull Request.